Azure/Enterprise-Scale/docs/EnterpriseScale-Contribution.md

 ## Contribution Guide

-### Enterprise Scale Committee
+### Enterprise-Scale Committee
-The Enterprise Scale Committee and its members (aka Committee Members) are the primary caretakers of the Enterprise-Scale and AzOps repos including language, design, and reference implementations.
+The Enterprise-Scale Committee and its members (aka Committee Members) are the primary caretakers of the Enterprise-Scale and AzOps repos including language, design, and reference implementations.

 ### Current Committee Members